yinghui1/ngs_wgs_coverage_analysis/README.md

 ## Post-processing:

 * I drafted a data processing script in Python [coverage_dev.py](src/coverage_dev.py).
-In this python file, I utilized pysam's functions to calucate depth for each basepair, I also calculate the mean, median, standard deviation for each regions in the bed file.
-The quatiles for all of the regions in the bed file are also calculated.
-To difine the regions with high and low regions, I defined them using the 30 and 70th quatiles.
-The results from this study is available in the [example](example/) folder.The program also provided reads distribution in the bed file. shown as below, this study is based on the bed file generated using [random.pl](src/random.pl).
+In this Python file, I utilized Pysam's functions to calculate depth for each base pair, I also calculated the mean, median, and standard deviation for each region in the bed file.
+The quartiles for all of the regions in the bed file are also calculated.
+To define the regions with high and low regions, I defined them using the 30 and 70th quartiles.
+The results from this study are available in the [example](example/) folder.
+The program also provided read distribution in the bed file.
+Shown below, this study is based on the bed file generated using [random.pl](src/random.pl).

 * example:
 ```